Joseph P. Kennedy Jr.: U.S. Navy

 Kennedy left before his final year at Harvard Law School to enlist in the U.S. Naval Reserve on June 24, 1941.
-He entered flight training to be a naval aviator, received his wings, and was commissioned an ensign on May 5, 1942.
+Kennedy entered flight training to be a naval aviator, received his wings, and was commissioned an ensign on May 5, 1942.
 Kennedy was assigned to Patrol Squadron 203 and then Bombing Squadron 110.
-In September 1943, he was sent to Britain and became a member of Bomber Squadron 110, Special Air Unit ONE, in 1944.
+In September 1943, he was sent to Britain and became a member of Bomber Squadron 110, Special Air Unit ONE the following year.
 Kennedy piloted land-based Consolidated B-24 Liberator patrol bombers on anti-submarine details during two tours of duty in the winter of 1943–1944.

 Kennedy was promoted to lieutenant on July 1, 1944.
 He had completed 25 combat missions and was eligible to return home, but instead volunteered for an Operation Aphrodite mission.

 Operations Aphrodite and Anvil

 Operation Aphrodite was the use of Army Air Corps Boeing B-17 Flying Fortress and Navy Consolidated PB4Y-1 Liberator bombers that were converted into flying bombs and deliberately crashed into their targets under radio control from an accompanying bomber.
 They were to be used for precision attacks on well-protected targets.
 These "drone" aircraft could not take off safely on their own and so a crew of two would take off and fly to 2000 ft altitude before they activated the remote control system, armed the detonators, and parachuted from the aircraft.
 After trials, the first mission took place on August 4, 1944, against targets including the Fortress of Mimoyecques, an underground military complex under construction in northern France.
 There was little success.

 The U.S. Navy also participated in Operation Aphrodite, with its portion referred to as Operation Anvil.
 Kennedy had been promoted to lieutenant on July 1.
 After the U.S. Army Air Corps operation missions were drawn up on July 23, lieutenants Wilford John Willy and Kennedy were designated as the Navy's first Anvil flight crew.
 Willy, who was the executive officer of Special Air Unit 1, had also volunteered for the mission and pulled rank over Ensign James Simpson, who was Kennedy's regular co-pilot.